JevinSidhu/htn-fe-challenge/README.md

 If the average load time is high, this indicates your application isn't working as expected and probably needs refactoring.
 It may be fast on your machine, but not so quick on others.

-Time spent on entire application & each question set indicates how long people are thinking about your questions.
+Time spent on entire application and each question set indicates how long people are thinking about your questions.
 Perhaps the questions are too hard.
-This leads into number of incomplete sumission; the difficulty of the questions may be leading to a reduction in the number of applications submitted.
-The team likely wants to strike a balance with questions -- not too hard & not too easy.
+This lends itself to number of incomplete submissions.
+The difficulty of the questions may lead to a reduction in the number of applications submitted.
+The team likely wants to strike a balance with questions -- not too hard and not too easy.

-Misclicks are important because this informs the designers.
+Misclicks are important because they inform the designers.
 Are users clicking where we expected them to click?
 If not, we can make changes on the fly to make the UX more enjoyable.

 > How could the api schema be extended to allow for more question types?
 Data validations?

 API schema should include a type for file attachments (resumes, GIFs, etc).

 Like I mentioned before, on the back-end we would need to validate and sanitize the data.
-There are plenty of packages on GitHub for aid the backend team here.
+There are plenty of packages on GitHub for aid the back-end team here.
 I've used [Express Validator](https://express-validator.github.io/docs/) in the past.

 >How easy would it be to reflect the changes above in your codebase?
 How could you restructure/componentize your code to make this easier?